LilCappi/TechDegree-Project-4/README.md

 ## Features
 ### 'Keyup' event

-This will allow players to utilize their own keybard rather than rely on the onscreen keyboard
+This will allow players to utilize their own keyboard rather than rely on the onscreen keyboard

 ### Personal stylization